-What questions should a Branch now ask management prior to a return to lectures?
+What questions should a Workplace Committee/Branch now ask management prior to a return to the workplace?

-- Who are the Lead Worker Representatives (LWR)? - Should additional Lead Worker Representatives be selected from academic staff? - What time remission will be afforded to LWRs? - Has a risk assessment been carried out for each working and communal space, e.g. teaching space, academic staff offices, canteen? - Will you please supply a copy of the risk assessments in understandable format for each space? - Does each space have adequate ventilation? - How will adequate ventilation be monitored? - Will CO2 monitors be available? - Will physical distancing of 2m apply in teaching spaces and/or communal areas? - If 2m distancing is not feasible what mitigating measures will apply? - What arrangements will apply for immuno-compromised staff? - What arrangement will apply for Staff in the early stages of pregnancy? - What arrangements will apply for other High Risk (HR) staff? - What arrangements will apply for Very High- Risk staff (VHR)? - Other than the categories of staff listed above, what other staff will be returning on-site? - What arrangements are in place for entry and egress and minimisation of congregation? - Will you please clarify the arrangements for emergency remote teaching? - How will the requirement for mask wearing be enforced? - How will medical exemptions for students who will not be wearing masks be communicated to our members? - Will microphones be available if staff request them owing to the necessity to wear masks? - Will members and students have access to cleaning products to clean their desks/areas after use?
+- Who are the Lead Worker Representatives (LWR)? - Has the time remission for LWRs been applied to the timetable? - Has a risk assessment been carried out for each working and communal space, e.g. teaching space, staff offices, canteen? - Will you please supply a copy of the risk assessments in an understandable format for each space? - Does each space have adequate ventilation? - How will adequate ventilation be monitored? - Will CO2 monitors be available? - Will physical distancing of 2m apply in teaching spaces and/or communal areas? - If 2m distancing is not feasible what mitigating measures will apply? - What arrangements will apply for immuno-compromised staff? - What arrangement will apply for staff in the early stages of pregnancy? - What arrangements will apply for other High Risk (HR) staff? - What arrangements will apply for Very High- Risk staff (VHR)?

+- Other than the categories of staff organised by the TUI, what other staff will be returning on-site? - What arrangements are in place for entry and egress and minimisation of congregation? - Will you please clarify the arrangements for emergency remote teaching, if required? - How will the requirement for mask wearing be enforced? - How will medical exemptions for students/learners who will not be wearing masks be communicated to our members? - Will microphones be available for staff owing to the necessity to wear masks? - Will members and students have access to cleaning products to clean their desks/work areas after use?